Lumbricus terrestris: Reproduction

 Lumbricus terrestris is an obligatorily biparental, simultaneous hermaphrodite worm, that reproduces sexually with individuals mutually exchanging sperm.
 Copulation occurs on the soil surface, but partners remain anchored in their burrow and mating is preceded by repeated mutual burrow visits between neighbors.
 Additionally, when mates separate, one of them can be pulled out of its burrow.
 Mating frequency is relatively high (once every 7–11 days).
-The relative size of the mate, the distance from the presumed mates, the chance of being dragged to the surface, and the size-related fecundity all tend to play key roles in the mating behavior of the nightcrawler.
+The relative size of the mate, the distance from presumed mates, the chance of being dragged to the surface, and size-related fecundity all tend to play key roles in the mating behavior of L. terrestris.

-Sperm is stored for as long as 8 months, and mated individuals produce cocoons for up to 12 months after the mating.
-Fertilization takes place in the cocoon and the cocoon is deposited in a small chamber in the soil adjacent to the parental burrow.
+Lumbricus terrestris sperm is stored for as long as 8 months, and mated individuals produce cocoons for up to 12 months after the mating.
+Fertilization takes place in the cocoon, which is deposited in a small chamber in the soil adjacent to the parental burrow.
 After a few weeks, young worms emerge and begin to feed in the soil.
 In the early juvenile phase, the worms do not develop the vertical burrows typical of adults.
-Adulthood is likely to require a minimum of one year of development, with reproductive maturity reached in the second year.
+Adulthood is believed to require a minimum of one year of development, with reproductive maturity reached in the second year.
 The natural lifespan of L. terrestris is unknown, though individuals have lived for six years in captivity.